 It doesn’t matter if runners come in first or last, their bodies will probably feel like they were put through the wringer after the big event.

 The months of training are over.
 The race has come and gone.
 It doesn’t matter if runners come in first or last, their bodies will probably feel like they were put through the wringer after the big event.
-Read on for something healthy hints from the Austin sports medicine team at Medicine in Motion on how to treat the body and mind after a long run:
+Read on for something healthy hints from the Austin family medicine and sports injuries team at Medicine in Motion on how to treat the body and mind after a long run:

 1. Don’t sit.
 Walk around for a few minutes to slowly bring the heartrate down and to avoid the risk of blood pooling in the legs.

 2. Dry clothes.
 Once the body starts to slow down, those wet running clothes will begin to feel uncomfortable and maybe give the chills.
 Change into something warm and soft.
 Also put on another pair of shoes that provide plenty of support.

 3. Assess your pain levels.
 If in a lot of pain or just not feeling quite right, head to the medical tent immediately.

 4. Hydrate.
 A combination of water and sports drinks will help replenish lost fluids, sodium and electrolytes.

 5. Eat carbohydrates and proteins.
 Muscles need help repairing themselves after an intense run.
 A 3 to 1 ratio of carbs to protein can do the most good within 30 minutes after the event.
 The right balance of food can also help minimize sore muscles and stiffness.

 6. Stretch.
 After a run, muscles are still warm and flexible – there’s no better time for a stretch … just don’t overdo it!